Seventy Five Mile Beach On K'gari (Fraser Island)

-Seventy Five Mile Beach on Fraser Island
+Seventy Five Mile Beach on K'gari (75 Mile Beach)

-Seventy Five Mile Beach (or 75 Mile Beach may not have lines or road dividers like a regular road, it still maintains the rules of the road and functions under the same laws as any other highway in Queensland.
-It is only suitable for 4WD and must be used with caution: the tides and winds cause changes hidden bumps, dips and washouts that can be hard to spot on the road!
-Despite all of this, it is known as one of the funnest 4WD treks in the world.
+While 75 Mile Beach may not have lines or road dividers like a regular road, it still maintains the rules of the road and functions under the same laws as any other highway in Queensland.
+It is only suitable for 4WD and must be used with caution: the tides and winds cause changes, hidden bumps, dips, and washouts that can be hard to spot on the road.
+Despite all of this, 75 Mile Beach is known as one of the most fun 4WD treks in the world!

 If you are planning to drive your own vehicle on the island, it's important to take this into consideration and do your research before heading out.
-If you are on a guided or tag along tour, your tour guide will take care of this for you and let you know where you can go and when as you follow them around.
+If you are on a guided or tag-along tour, your tour guide will take care of this for you and let you know where you can go and when as you follow them around.

-It should be noted that while the beach is a great place to drive and explore, it is not ideal for swimming - as tempting as it may seem!
-There is a large shark population and the current are too strong for swimmers to handle.
+It should be noted that while the beach is a great place to drive and explore, it is not ideal for swimming.
+Even though the water may look tempting, K'gari's oceans are not safe for swimming.
+There is a large shark population that hangs out in the oceans around K'gari.
+Also, the currents here are too strong for swimmers to handle.

 K'gari does, however, offer amazing fishing, and you will often see many fishermen along the beach as you drive around.
 If you are in a protected area, such as Champagne Pools, you can safely swim in the ocean.
 But even up here, these rock pools are subject to big swells so it's only recommended to swim here at low tide!
 Otherwise, K'gari is home to lots of beautiful freshwater swimming locations inland.